ellysh/bash-programming-from-scratch/manuscript/BashShell/extra-features.md

 ls /usr/share/doc/bash | grep "\.html"
 ```

 These commands provide different results in some cases.
-There is no problem with different search patterns for `find` and `grep`.
-The issue happens when you pass the names of files and directories through the pipeline.
+The problem happens when you pass the filenames through the pipeline.

-The POSIX standard allows all printable characters in filenames.
-It means that spaces and line breaks are allowed too.
-The only forbidden character is [**null character**](https://en.wikipedia.org/wiki/Null_character) (NULL).
-This rule can lead to unexpected results.
+The root cause of the problem came from the POSIX standard.
+The standard allows all printable characters in the file and directory names.
+It means that spaces and line breaks are allowed.
+The only forbidden character is the [**null character**](https://en.wikipedia.org/wiki/Null_character) (NULL).
+This rule can lead to unexpected consequences.

 Here is an example.
-Create a file in the user's home directory.
+Create a file in the home directory.
 The filename should contain the line break.
-This control character matches the `\n` [**escape sequence**](https://en.wikipedia.org/wiki/Escape_sequence) in ASCII encoding.
-You can add escape sequences in filenames with the `touch` utility.
-Call it this way:
+This is a control character that matches the `\n` [**escape sequence**](https://en.wikipedia.org/wiki/Escape_sequence) in the ASCII encoding.
+Call the `touch` utility to create the empty file this way:
 {line-numbers: false, format: Bash}
 ```
 touch ~/$'test\nfile.txt'
 ```

 The `touch` utility updates the modification time of the file.
 It is a primary task of the utility.
 If the file does not exist, `touch` creates it.
-It is a [**side effect**](https://en.wikipedia.org/wiki/Side_effect_(computer_science)) feature of the utility.
+Such secondary features of a program are called [**side effect**](https://en.wikipedia.org/wiki/Side_effect_(computer_science)).

-Create extra two files for our example: `test1.txt` and `file1.txt`.
+You need to create two extra files for our test.
+Call them `test1.txt` and `file1.txt`.
 The following command does that:
 {line-numbers: false, format: Bash}
 ```
 touch ~/test1.txt ~/file1.txt
 ```

-Now call the `ls` utility in the user's home directory.
-Pass its output to `grep` via pipeline.
-Here are the examples:
+Now call the `ls` utility for the home directory.
+Pass its output to `grep` using the pipeline.
+Here are the example commands:
 {line-numbers: true, format: Bash}
 ```
 ls ~ | grep test